-- (4.1) The Lephalale Local Municipality Council hereby delegates all powers and duties to the accounting officer which are necessary to enable the accounting officer - (a) To discharge the supply chain management responsibilities conferred on accounting - officers in terms of -
+4. (1) The council hereby delegates all powers and duties to the accounting officer which are necessary to enable the accounting officer -

-- (i) Chapter 8 or 10 of the Act; and - (ii) This Policy; - (b)To maximize administrative and operational efficiency in the Implementation of this Policy; - (c) To enforce reasonable cost-effective measures for the prevention of fraud, corruption, favoritism and unfair and irregular practices in the implementation of this Policy and - (d) To comply with his or her responsibilities in terms of section 115 and other applicable provisions of the MFMA. - (4.2) Sections 79 and 106 of the Act apply to the sub delegation of powers and duties delegated to an accounting officer in terms of subparagraph (1). - (4.3) The council or accounting officer may not sub delegate any supply chain management powers or duties to a person who is not an official of LEPHALALE MUNICIPALITY or to a committee, which is not exclusively composed of officials of the municipality; - (4.4) This paragraph may not be read as permitting an official to whom the power to make fin4al awards has been delegated, to make a final award in a competitive bidding process otherwise than through the committee system provided for in paragraph 26 of this Policy.
+- (a) to discharge the supply chain management responsibilities conferred on accounting officers in terms of - (i) Chapter 8 or 10 of the Act; and - (ii) this Policy; - (b) to maximise administrative and operational efficiency in the implementation of this Policy; - (c) to enforce reasonable cost-effective measures for the prevention of fraud, corruption, favouritism and unfair and irregular practices in the implementation of this Policy; and - (d) to comply with his or her responsibilities in terms of section 115 and other applicable provisions of the Act. - (2) Sections 79 and 106 of the Act apply to the sub delegation of powers and duties delegated to an accounting officer in terms of subparagraph (1). - (3) The accounting officer may not sub delegate any supply chain management powers or duties to a person who is not an official of the municipality or to a committee which is not exclusively composed of officials of the municipality - (4) Experts may be invited to sit in committees dealing with supply chain matters only for purposes of providing technical expertise and not be part of decision-making.

+This paragraph may not be read as permitting an official to whom the power to make final awards has been delegated, to make a final award in a competitive bidding process otherwise than through the committee system provided for in paragraph 26 of this Policy.

-5. Sub delegations
+Sub delegations

-- (5.1) The accounting officer may in terms of section 79 or 106 of the Act sub delegate any supply chain management powers and duties, including those delegated to the accounting officer in terms of this Policy, but any such sub delegation must be consistent with subparagraph (5.2) of this paragraph and paragraph 4 of this Policy as well as the system of delegation. - (5.2) The Municipal Manager hereby sub-delegates the following and gives power to make a final award - - (5.2.1) Above R10 million (VAT included) may not be sub delegated by the accounting officer;
+(1) The accounting officer may in terms of section 79 or 106 of the Act sub delegate any supply chain management powers and duties, including those delegated to the accounting officer in terms of this to -

+Policy, but any such sub delegation must be consistent with subparagraph (2) of this paragraph and paragraph 4 of this Policy.

-(5.2.2) Above R200 000.00 (VAT included), but not exceeding R10 million (VAT included), may be sub delegated but only to -
+- (2) The power to make a final award - (a) above R10 million (VAT included) may not be sub delegated by the accounting officer; - (b) above R50 000 (VAT included), but not exceeding R200 000 million (VAT included), is sub-delegated but only to - (i) a bid adjudication committee of which the senior manager or head of department not exceeding 50 000 (vat included) may be sub delegated but only

-- (i) the chief financial officer;

-- (ii) a senior manager; or

-- (iii) a bid adjudication committee of which the chief financial officer or a senior manager is a member; or

-The bid adjudication committee consisting of the following Executive managers and Supply Chain Manager or Person acting instead